 Once the settlement period begins, your conveyancer will assemble a some forms for you to read and sign.
 'Identification of encumbrances', 'Transfer of land', 'Stamp duty' – the list is pretty extensive.

-To remove the mortgage on your home, download our Authority to Discharge form (PDF, 256KB).
+To remove the mortgage on your home, use our checklist to help you complete our mortgage discharge authority form.
 It also allows your representatives to attend the settlement and hand over the title to the purchaser’s solicitor.
 The process can take up to 15 days to arrange with all parties and finalise.
 If there are any delays to the settlement, you might have to pay extra costs.